-We have audited in accordance with Philippine Standards on Auditing, the accompanying consolidated financial statements of Asian Terminals, Inc. (the "Company") and a Subsidiary (collectively known as the "Group") as at December 31, 2016 and 2015 and for each of the three years in the period ended December 31, 2016, included in this Form 17-A, and have issued our report thereon dated February 20, 2017.
+We have audited in accordance with Philippine Standards on Auditing, the accompanying consolidated financial statements of Asian Terminals Inc. (the "Company") and a Subsidiary (collectively known as the "Group") as at December 31, 2017 and 2016 and for each of the three. years in the period ended December 31, 2017, included in this Form 17-A, and have issued our report thereon dated February 22, 2018.

-Our audit was made for the purpose of forming an opinion on the consolidated financial statements of the Group taken as a whole.
+Our audits were made for the purpose of forming an opinion on the consolidated financial statements of the Group taken as a whole.
 The supplementary information included in the following accompanying additional components is the responsibility of the Group's management.

-- Map of the Conglomerate
+- Map of the Conglomerate.

 - Schedule of Philippine Financial Reporting Standards

 - Supplementary Schedules of Annex 68-E